Murphy Reid: Fremantle (2025–)

+2025 season

-After being selected by at pick 17 in the 2024 national draft Reid was chosen to be the first player to wear the number 16 guernsey after the retirement of club games record holder David Mundy in 2022.
+Taken with Fremantle's first selection at pick 17 in the 2024 national draft, Reid was named to become the first player to wear the number 16 guernsey after the retirement of club games record holder David Mundy in 2022.
 Reid impressed in the pre-season intraclub match kicking a goal and showing composure with the ball in hand.
-Furthermore stating his case for a debut in round 1 of the season, Reid was selected in the 'purple' line-up ahead of more experienced midfielders Matthew Johnson, Neil Erasmus and Will Brodie.
-One of the best parts of the game for Reid was when he evaded two tacklers at a centre bounce and then gave the ball to teammate Caleb Serong for a running goal on the edge of the centre square which he slotted.
+One of the more impressive moments of the game for Reid was when he evaded two tacklers at a centre bounce and then gave the ball to teammate Caleb Serong for a running goal on the edge of the centre square.

-He was named to make his debut in round one of the 2025 AFL season, against Geelong at GMHBA Stadium.
-Playing as a half-forward, Murphy kicked four goals in a row in the third quarter, an equal game-high.
+Reid was named to make his debut in round one of the 2025 AFL season, against Geelong at GMHBA Stadium.
+Playing as a half-forward, he kicked four goals in a row in the space of six minutes during the third quarter, with his tally being an equal game-high.
 Reid was awarded a 2025 AFL Rising Star nomination for his effort in round six against at the MCG, collecting 17 disposals, eight score involvements, six inside-50s and kicking a goal during the match.
-Reid went on to win the Ron Evans Medal, receiving 48 votes, which was awarded to him at the 2025 Brownlow Medal Ceremony.